E-commerce

 • Avoid orphan pages.

-This is particularly important in a silo or cluster SEO strategy, like the one targeted by Qstomy: products, use cases, integrations, comparisons, and resources must support one another instead of existing as isolated pages.
+This is especially important in a silo or cluster SEO strategy, like the one pursued by Qstomy: products, use cases, integrations, comparisons and resources must support one another instead of existing as isolated pages.

-Product pages should not be sparse or generic
+Product pages should not be poor or generic

 A common mistake in e-commerce SEO is publishing product pages that are too thin, too close to the supplier’s content, or too similar to one another.
 A simple product name, a few visuals, and two lines of description are not always enough to stand out, especially in competitive catalogs.